 Early fall is the best time to seed or sod cool-season lawns.
 Spring seeding should be avoided if possible because it does not give the plants time to form a deep root system that they will need to survive the summer.
 Weed invasion is also a big problem when seeding in the spring.
 It is better to plant sod if you need to start a new lawn in the spring.

 Seed at a rate of 6 to 8 lbs. seed per 1,000 sq. ft.

-After planting, keep the seed moist with light and frequent watering the first 14 to 21 days.
-Gradually reduce watering frequency as the grass plants develop.
+After planting, keep the seed moist with light and frequent watering for the first 14 to 21 days.
+Gradually reduce the watering frequency as the grass plants develop.
 Start mowing when the new grass reaches 2 inches.

 Mowing height is 2 1/2 to 3 1/2 inches.
-This species does not tolerate close mowing so cutting higher is best.
-The turf-type tall fescues can be cut a little lower, they do fine in the 2 to 3 inch range.
+This species does not tolerate close mowing, so cutting higher is best.
+The turf-type tall fescues can be cut a little lower, they do fine in the 2 to 3-inch range.